dhupee/ubersnap-middle-backend-test/README.md

 For importing the json to Hoppscotch, please go to this [docs](docs/Importing-Hoppscotch-Json-file-into-the-workspace.pdf)

 I provided the necessarry `Request Body` and `Request Header` for testing purposes.

+## unit-testing

+For the unit test, I only cover the `converter` directory because that's the main functionality lies, for the testing I just run `go test ./converter`

 ## caveats